Constraint Satisfaction Problems over Finitely Bounded Homogeneous Structures: a Dichotomy between FO and L-hard: Introduction

 \paragraph{Proof sketch for Theorem\texorpdfstring{~\ref{thm:LaroseTesson}}{ 1.2}} Without loss of generality, we assume that $\sA$ is a core and contains all constants.
-An $\sA$-formula $\phi(x,y)$ with free variables $x$ and $y$ is called a $(C, x, D, y)$-imp\-li\-cation in $\sA$ if $C,D$ are $\sA$-definable, strictly contained in the projections of $\phi$ to $x$ and $y$, respectively, and if $D = \{ y \mid \exists x \in C \wedge R(x,y) \}$.
-Such an implication is called \emph{balanced} if $C = D$ and the projections of $\phi$ to both variables agree.
-Now, if there is an $\sA$-definition of a balanced implication, then we can also $\sA$-define an equivalence relation on a subset of the domain $A$ of $\sA$ with at least two equivalence classes which together with all constants naturally admits a first-order reductions from Graph Unreachability.
-On the other hand, if a balanced implication is not $\sA$-definable, then $\csp(\sA)$ is solvable by $(1)$-minimality algorithm, also known as generalized arc-consistency.
-We reformulate this well-known algorithm, so that we could produce what we call tree $\sA$-formulae defining every domain, also empty, deduced by it on an instance of $\csp(\sA)$.
-A tree $\sA$-formula defining an empty-set over an unsatisfiable instance gives rise to an obstruction.
-We show that the number of indistinguishable obstructions is finite or from a huge enough tree $\sA$-formula witnessing the unsatisfiability of some instance, we may produce a balanced implication.
+An \efpp-formula $\phi(x,y)$ with free variables $x$ and $y$ is called a $(C, x, D, y)$-imp\-li\-cation in $\sA$ if $C,D$ are \efpp-definable, strictly contained in the projections of $\phi$ to $x$ and $y$, respectively, and if $D = \{ y \mid \exists x \in C \wedge R(x,y) \}$.
+A $(C, x, D, y)$-imp\-li\-cation in $\sA$ is \emph{balanced} if $C = D$ and the projections of $\phi$ to $x$ and $y$ coincide.
+Now, if there is an \efpp-definition of a balanced implication in $\sA$, then we can also \efpp-define an equivalence relation on a subset of the domain $A$ of $\sA$ with at least two equivalence classes, which together with all constants naturally admit a first-order reduction from \unreach.
+On the other hand, if a balanced implication is not \efpp-definable, then $\csp(\sA)$ is solvable by the $(1)$-minimality algorithm, also known as generalized arc-consistency.
+We reformulate this well-known algorithm, so that we could produce what we call tree \efpp-formulae defining every domain, also empty, deduced by it on an instance of $\csp(\sA)$.
+A tree \efpp-formula defining an empty set over an unsatisfiable instance gives rise to an obstruction.
+We show that the number of indistinguishable obstructions is finite, or from a huge enough tree \efpp-formula witnessing the unsatisfiability of some instance, we may produce a balanced implication.

 \paragraph{Proof sketch for Theorem\texorpdfstring{~\ref{thm:main}}{ 1.3}} Our main contribution is proved in a similar fashion.
-The main differences is that we need to consider implications to be formulae over a pair of tuples of variables rather than a pair of variables.
+The main differences are that we need to consider implications as formulae over pairs of tuples of variables rather than pairs of variables.